 Figure 1 - Illustration of ICAO emissions certification procedure representing the LTO cycle

-The recent approval by the eleventh meeting of the ICAO CAEP (February 2019) of non-volatile Particulate Matter (nvPM) mass and number Standards is a ground breaking achievement.
+The approval of non-volatile Particulate Matter (nvPM) mass and number Standards is a ground breaking achievement.
 The development of this new standard marks the completion of the final component of aircraft environmental certification, closing the full circle on noise, local air quality and CO2 Standards for subsonic aeroplanes.

 Figure 2.
 The CAEP/11 LTO nvPM mass (left) and number (right) regulatory limits for in-production and new type engines of rated thrust greater than 26.7 kN.